vonovak/react-native-theme-control/docs/readme-internal.md

 ▸ **AppBackground**(`props`): ``null``

-Sets the background color of the ApplicationWindow (iOS) or the current Activity (Android).
+Sets the background color of the UIApplication window (iOS) or the current Activity (Android).
 This is useful with React Navigation to prevent [white flashes when navigating](https://github.com/react-navigation/react-navigation/issues/10951) on Android, or to control the background color users see when presenting a modal on iOS.

 You need to specify the background color for light and dark mode separately.

+Multiple `AppBackground` components can be mounted in the app, and always the last one will be used.

+If you want to control the appearance imperatively, call `setAppBackground()`.

 #### Parameters